Keeping your information safe

 When you work for us, we will compile a file relating to your employment.
 The information contained in this will be kept in a secure location and will only be used for purposes directly relevant to your employment.
 Your information may be shared with third parties within the civil service, including:

 - other government departments for the purposes of a secondment/progression through graduate recruitment training, and/or the fast stream

 - pension administrators

-Ofgem tries to be as open as it can be in terms of giving people access to their personal information.
-Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998.
-If we do hold information about you we will:
+We try to be as open as we can be in terms of giving you access to your personal information.
+You can find out if we hold any personal information about you by making a ‘subject access request’ (SAR) under the General Dtaa Protection Regulation If we do hold information about you we will:

 - let you have a copy of the information in an intelligible form.

 To ask us for any personal information we may hold you need to put a request in writing to our Data Protection Officer at the address below.

 If we hold information about you, you have specific rights in relation to that information.
 You have the right to;

 • know how we use your personal data

 • have personal data corrected if it is inaccurate or incomplete